bnwolford/bnwolford.github.io/_stem_ed/dna_day.md

 National DNA Day commemorates the successful completion of the Human Genome Project in 2003 and the discovery of DNA's double helix in 1953.
 Since many in-person DNA Day celebrations are moving online, I'm hosting this compilation of educational resources to celebrate Digital DNA Day: April 25, 2020.

 ![](/images/DNA_DAY_long.jpg)
+Image from <a href="https://www.genome.gov/dna-day/starter-kit" target="_blank">NHGRI</a>.

-Compiled with help from [Christina Vallianatos](https://www.linkedin.com/in/christinavallianatos/)
+Compiled with help from [Christina Vallianatos](https://www.linkedin.com/in/christinavallianatos/).

 ## National Human Genome Research Institute
 * <a href="https://www.genome.gov/dna-day/get-activity-ideas" target="_blank">DNA Day Activity Ideas</a>